 The De Brettons were not strictly French as the author says but were really Danish with a French origin.
 Their true name was Uytendale and they were a noble family of Copenhagen who first arrived in the Danish West Indies in the 18th century.
 The aforementioned Baron Lucas Uytendaele Von Bretton (1720-1786) married Margrethe Gertrud Elisabeth Moth (1734-1784), the daughter of Frederik Moth, Governor of the Danish West Indies.
 Her great great grandfather was Poul Moth (1600-1670) whose daughter was Sophie Amalie Moth, Countess of Samsøe (1654–1719) the officially acknowledged royal mistress of King Christian V of Denmark and Norway.

 Poor Judith was only 13 when she was involved in the shameful scandal in 1801.
 Her husband John Cumming may not have known of the scandal but he was no fool; he was a lieutenant of the 8th West India regiment by the time of their wedding in 1811 when Judith was 23.
 He had signed up as an ensign without purchase in 1805.
-In 1823 he wrote the letter below naming all the wealthy people he knew and thereby got the post as Military Knight of Windsor.
+In 1815 he owned 6 African slaves and lived in St. Lucia but in 1823 he seems to have had less wealth.
+In that year he wrote the letter below naming all the wealthy people he knew, and stating that he could not afford to educate his children, and thereby got the post as Military Knight of Windsor.
 By the time of his death in 1843 he was the Governor of the Military Knights of Windsor and residing in the lower ward of Windsor castle (his wife had died in Barbados 22 years earlier while he had been Deputy Assistant Quartermaster General of that island).

 The dashing Scottish Lieutenant not only rescued the fallen Danish Baroness from shame, but may also have been involved in the liberation of slaves.
 St. Croix was conquered twice by the British during the Napoleonic wars (the Danes stupidly sided with Napoleon) when the de Brettons were a prominent family on the island.